Winner: Ekaterina Christova, University of Cambridge, Economics

 Winner: Trisha Saxena | Imperial College London | Physics

-Trisha studies physics at Imperial College London and is the organising chair of the UK Space Design Competition 2017, which engages around 800 students each year in designing space settlements based on briefs written by NASA engineers.
-She took part herself two years ago and was one of twelve students selected to represent the UK at the International Space Settlement Design Competition at the Kennedy Space Centre.
-Trisha has also been a member of the executive committee for UKSEDS, a national organisation that aims to increase student involvement in the space industry.
-She delivers skills training to volunteers through Imperial College Union, for which she is accredited by the Institute for Leadership and Management.
+Trisha studied physics at Imperial College London and was the organising chair of the UK Space Design Competition 2017, which engages around 800 students each year in designing space settlements based on briefs written by NASA engineers.
+She took part herself two years previously and was one of twelve students selected to represent the UK at the International Space Settlement Design Competition at the Kennedy Space Centre.
+Trisha was also a member of the executive committee for UKSEDS, a national organisation that aims to increase student involvement in the space industry.
+She delivered skills training to volunteers through Imperial College Union, for which she is accredited by the Institute for Leadership and Management.
 She spent her summer 2017 as an operations management intern at Rolls-Royce.

 Head to Trisha's blog to find out about her experience of the Undergraduate of the Year Awards.

 Giulia Beverino | University of Strathclyde | Production Engineering and Management | Alicja Boryn | University of Oxford, Wadham College | Biological Sciences | Sydney Holt | University of Leicester | Law | Jodie Howlett | Sheffield Hallam University | Mechanical Engineering | Hattie Jones | University of Manchester | Management with Marketing | Kate Mackie | Newcastle University | Pharmacology | Phoebe Price | Durham University | English Literature | Trisha Saxena | Imperial College London | Physics with Theoretical Physics | Joanna Tomlin | University College London | Mechanical Engineering & Business Finance | Lucía Vázquez Vaquero | Swansea University | Product Design Engineering